Equibit/wallet-ui/src/components/common/share-performance-chart/share-performance-chart.md

-@parent wallet-ui
+@parent components.graphs
-@module {can.Component} wallet-ui/components/common/share-performance-chart <share-performance-chart>
+@module {can.Component} components/common/share-performance-chart share-performance-chart

 A short description of the share-performance-chart component